Skip to main content

 Controller IDDevice IDIdentifying specific devices.
 This value must be unique per Project.

 Software Module / ArtifactOTA PayloadThe binary to be downloaded to the device.
 The combination of hawkBit Software Modules and Artifacts describe a hiararchy of files to be distributed to devices.
-A Memfault Release contains OTA Payload(s), each of which can target a specific hardware version.
+A Memfault Release contains OTA Payload(s), each of which can target a specific Hardware Version.

 Distribution / RolloutReleaseInstruction to start releasing binaries to devices.
 A hawkBit Distribution is a versioned set of Software Modules.
 A Memfault Release is a versioned set of OTA Payloads.